marijnkoolen/Object_to_Data/README.md

 ## Learning Objectives

+- knowledge of digital and programmatic concepts for working with data
+- insight in the relevance of data-oriented research for humanities disciplines
-- Learn to structure digital research around a research question in the form of a recipe
+- skills in structuring digital research around a research question in the form of a recipe -
 -
+-

 ## Summary

-S
+...

 ## Weekly Overview